jdongca2003/Tensorflow-singularity-container-with-GPU-support/README.md

 ## Trouble shooting
 #### I don't have root access.
 How can I install it?
-You can do it by vagrant + virtualbox.
-Inside VM, you can build container image and copy it into your host machine with Nvidia GPU card.
+Install virtualbox and vagrant.
+You can build container image inside a linux VM (e.g. ubuntu 14.04) and copy it into your host machine with Nvidia GPU card.

 #### My nvidia driver/cuda versions are different from those in the above scripts.
 How can I modify the above scripts?
 At the first step, you need to run 'nvidia-smi' to identify your nvidia version in your host machine.
 Then you can download the corresponding nvidia driver